mekicha/nodejs-rest-apis/README.md

 You can change the above commands to `npm install --save [module_name_here]` if you prefer.
 But remember the `save`.
 It's what adds the module as a dependency to your project.

+But why go through all that hard work?
+All the dependencies are in the `package.json` file.
+Just `git  clone https://github.com/mekicha/nodejs-rest-apis`,  `cd nodejs-rest-apis` and `npm install`.
+That's all!

 Next, lo and behold the user model we will be interacting with.

 ```javascript